-It’s a method of fishing that requires only the bare hands, hence convenient for poachers who find rods and tackle both cumbersome and revealing.
+It’s a method of fishing that requires only the bare hands, hence convenient for poachers who find rods and tackle both cumbersome and too obviously revealing of their intentions.
 It’s also called tickling and is linked in particular with fishing for trout.
-In parts of North America its practitioners call it noodling, though they usually reserve it for hunting catfish, beasts so well equipped to fight back that to do so is to engage in an extreme sport.
+In parts of North America its practitioners call it noodling, though they usually reserve that word for hunting catfish, beasts so well equipped to fight back that to do so is to engage in an extreme sport.

 Trout guddling requires patience and skill: